vkocubinsky/SublimeTableEditor/README.md

 ## Know Issues

 1. Move row up , move row down work correct only for single selection and doesn't work properly for multiple selection.
-2. Ctrl+c, enter is doesn't work as expeted

 These will be fixed for GA version.